 The very nature of the flexible, extensible KNIME Software means that the software can be used in many ways.
 KNIME Analytics Platform is a platform that provides the mixing and matching of over 6500 executable nodes.
-KNIME Business Hub complements the

-KNIME Software is generally installed by the customer on its own choice of infrastructure.
-This can be done onsite, in one's own private cloud, on Edge or as a hybrid implementation that gives the customer full choice and control of how to implement KNIME.
-By default, KNIME provides the software and does not provide infrastructure for executing KNIME Software.
+KNIME Business Hub complements the platform with capabilities for collaboration, automation, and execution of interactive applications as well as providing the capabilities of running analytics as a service.
+This can be done either onsite, in cloud, on Edge or as a hybrid implentation that gives the customer full choice and control of how to implement KNIME